DeathMaster001/EvoCreo-Checklist/README.md

 - Caught Only shows only Creos that have been caught.
 - Clicking Check All Caught automatically checks Seen for those Creos.
 Seen checkboxes are disabled while Caught is checked.

+---
+## Disclaimer

+This is an unofficial, fan-made EvoCreo tool.
+Not affiliated with or endorsed by Ilmfinity or EvoCreo.
+All game assets belong to their respective owners.